madnanq/dental-caries-detection/README.md

 6. TensorboardX (https://pypi.org/project/tensorboardX/), (pip install tensorboardX)

 ## Dataset
 We present a dental-caries detection dataset to train and evaluate supervised/semi-supervised methods.
-You can send an email at 'matifbutt@outlook.com' or 'adnan qayyum' to get access to our dataset.
-Our labeled dataset contains 200 labeled images.
+You can request data access by writing an email to the corresponding author Prof. Qammer H. Abbasi.
+Our labeled dataset contains 141 images.

 # Training